utsaghosh04/Visual-Curiosity-Engine-/README.md

    - Monitor training progress and validation metrics

 4. **Evaluation**
-   - Use `inference.ipynb` to load trained models and compute metrics
+   - Use `inference.ipynb` to load trained BLIP and VQA models and `proposed_model_architecture.ipynb` for proposed model and compute metrics
    - Visualize predictions and compare with ground truth annotations

 ##  Data Format